 Attendance is expected every day, including recitation days.
-If you have a perfect attendance record, 1 percent will be added to your final average.
-After 6 unexcused absences, your instructor has the option of making every additional unexcused absence result in 1 percentage point taken away from your final average for the course.
-If the absence is excused, please provide a formal letter from your doctor (in the case of a medical absence), employer (in the case of a work absence), etc., which justifies your absence.
+If you have fewer than 3 unexcused absences, 3 percent will be added to your overall average.
+If you have more than 3 unexcused absences, every additional absence results in 1 percentage point subtracted from the total score for the course.
+For an absence to be excused, please provide a formal letter from your doctor (in the case of a medical absence), employer (in the case of a work absence), etc., as justification.